iamkirankumaryadav/LLMOps/MLflow.md

 ### Here's how MLflow can help:

 1. **MLflow Tracking:**
-- **Logging:** Every time you bake a batch, you log the ingredients (parameters) and the cookie's quality (metrics).
+- **Logging:** Every time you bake a cookie, you log the ingredients (parameters) and the cookie's quality (metrics).
-- **Experiment Comparison:** You can compare the results of different batches to see which combination of ingredients produced the best cookies.
+- **Experiment:** You can compare the results of different cookies to see which combination of ingredients produced the best cookies.
 - **Artifact Logging:** You can even save a picture of the best cookie (artefact) for future reference.

 2. **MLflow Projects:**